EricssonResearch/xdpfrer/README.md

 This software is an experimental implementation of the [IEEE 802.1CB](https://standards.ieee.org/ieee/802.1CB/5703/) FRER standard and [SRv6 Redundancy SID](https://datatracker.ietf.org/doc/draft-ietf-spring-sr-redundancy-protection/).
 It replicates packets over redundant network paths to protect against network failures.
-On the sender side, this is called *replication*.
-On the receiver side, *elimination* accepts the first copy and drops the duplicates.
+The implemented functions are called *replication* (generates copies and send them over disjoint paths) and *elimination* (accepts the first copy and drops the duplicates).

 **Provided functions:**
 * Replication and elimination functionality: